divyamagwl/animations/README.md

 # Mathematical animations

-Mathematical Animations for first year college students</b>
+Mathematical Animations for first year college students
 <br/>
 Animations are made using <a href="https://github.com/3b1b/manim">manim</a>